nettantra/grunt-patch/README.md

 # grunt-patch

-> Grunt Plugin to patch files.
+> Grunt Patch is a grunt plugin which can be used to patch files using grunt.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`